IngenieriaUP/traveling-through-stories/README.md

-# RideR: A Text Analysis Platform
+# A Text Analysis App

 This platform objective is to deliver in a easy-to-use interface classical NLP techniques such as: